Something that I’ve become very passionate about lately is the importance of tracking your spending.

 I did have a fairly cushy emergency fund, but to be safe I wanted to live well below my means until I had a more steady stream of income.
-To help me with this, I started tracking my personal spending, my husband and I’s joint spending, and I got my husband to track his personal spending too.
+To help me with this, I started tracking my personal spending, and my husband and I’s joint spending, and I got my husband to track his personal spending too.

-It was hard at first, because it’s not exactly fun to track every dollar, but after a few months my husband and I started to see the benefits of doing this.
-Not only did we see in black and white where our money was going, we also had the hard data to help us change our bad spending habits.
+It was hard at first because it’s not exactly fun to track every dollar, but after a few months, my husband and I started to see the benefits of doing this.
+Not only did we see in black and white where our money was going, but we also had the hard data to help us change our bad spending habits.
 It also really opened up the conversation about whether or not our spending aligned with our values (which I talked a bit about last week).

 Tracking Your Spending Will Also Show You the Root Problem of Why You’re Overspending